 We’ve already covered the number of men and women you need; you now need to arrange them, so everything is balanced.
 Make sure the people opposite each other carrying the coffin are similar heights.
 Usually, the shorter people go towards the front.
 Have someone beside each person to help with getting it up there.

 No matter how headstrong or brave the person was, the tradition is, and particularly if they’re going to a crematorium, coffins are carried feet first.
 While most coffins are tapered at one end for this reason, some aren’t so easy to distinguish one end from the other.
 A name plaque or something can be used to denote it though.

 This should be done when you’re planning it out, but you need to consider not just the weight of the person inside, but the coffin itself.
 If it’s 90kgs or more, you’ll need the traditional six.
 If, though, it’s closer to 125kg, you may have to consider an alternative.

-So, you’ve all got stable stances, with your feet apart and got a good grip.
+Carrying the coffin is all about working together.
+Ensure you’ve all got stable stances, with your feet apart and got a good grip.
 All that’s left is to get to it.
 Work orderly, with someone leading everything and work in unison.

 Are you currently in the position where you are arranging a funeral?
 Need some help and guidance through this process?
 Read more with our complete guide to arranging a funeral.